-The mountain can be approached by a number of routes; most hikers do it via the trail that is accessed from a seven kilometer dirt road that takes off from Highway 66 just after the Paddy’s Flat Campground.
+Topping out at 2,437 metres (7,995 feet), Moose Mountain in Kananaskis Country offers some of the premier vistas in the area.
+It’s a popular day hike for those living in the Bragg Creek and Calgary area.
+Moose Mountain can be approached by a number of routes; most hikers do it via the trail that is accessed from a seven kilometre dirt road that takes off from Highway 66 just after the Paddy’s Flat Campground.

-The hike starts off on a fire road with the first few kilometers offering only the odd peek-a-boo view.
+The hike starts off on a fire road with the first few kilometres offering only the odd peek-a-boo view.

-But in roughly three kilometers the landscape opens up and the destination becomes obvious.
+But in roughly three kilometres the landscape opens up and the destination becomes obvious.

 This area is no place to be caught in an electrical storm, with so much exposure and nowhere to hide.
 If a storm is threatening, either turn back if you’re on your way up or descend very quickly.